 “Even some of my own family members told me that I could never be a professional racer.
-I even doubted myself that I would someday be a Top Fuel or Funny Car racer, because it just seemed to be so far out of reach.”
+I even doubted myself that I would someday be a Top Fuel or Funny Car racer because it just seemed to be so far out of reach.”

-Antron lives in Pittsboro, Ind., with his wife, Billie Jo, and their three children.
+Brown lives in Pittsboro, Ind., with his wife, Billie Jo, and their three children.
 He is active in various community activities including church, NHRA Jr. Drag Racing, Boy Scouts and other youth-related programs.

-Antron grew up at dragstrip when he tagged along with his father, Albert, and uncle, Andre, who were – and continue to be – avid NHRA Sportsman racers.
+Brown grew up at dragstrips when he tagged along with his father, Albert, and uncle, Andre, who were – and continue to be – avid NHRA Sportsman racers.
 They followed the lead of late grandfather, Albert Brown, who began drag racing in the 1960s and passed the passion to Brown’s father and uncle.

-His passion for motorcycles never has waned.
+His passion for motorcycles never waned.

-In 2009, Antron drove for three different Top Fuel team owners, including Mike Ashley who sold his operation to Don Schumacher Racing late in the season.
-That was a pivotal year for Antron because it was his first with crew chiefs Brian Corradi and Mark Oswald, the 1984 NHRA Funny Car champion.
+In 2009, Brown drove for three different Top Fuel team owners, including Mike Ashley who sold his operation to DSR late in the season.
+That was a pivotal year for Brown because it was his first with crew chief Mark Oswald, the 1984 NHRA Funny Car champion.

-Antron, who had ridden a Pro Stock Motorcycle for DSR from July of 2002 through the completion of the 2007 NHRA season, was back in the DSR stable driving for the organization’s newest Top Fuel team.
+Brown, who had ridden a Pro Stock Motorcycle for DSR from July of 2002 through the completion of the 2007 NHRA season, was back in the DSR stable driving for the organization’s newest Top Fuel team.

 He earned an Associate of Arts degree in business administration from Mercer Junior College.